-Adopt and rehome through Black Dog
+Adopt through Black Dog

 We have permission from the County Administrative Board (Länsstyrelsen) for both our shelter and for rehoming dogs.
 Since we don’t use foster homes and receive all dogs at our shelter in Småland, we have not applied for permission for large numbers of dogs annually.
 Instead, we focus on rescuing and rehoming those who have the least chance to be chosen by larger organizations, e.g. the old, the disabled, the traumatized, the black dogs.